Open Source AI in 2026: The 89% Adoption Rate Nobody Talks About

 | Hybrid (open + proprietary) strategies | 45% | 73% | +28% |

-Why the Shift?
+Why the shift

-Three factors drove the acceleration:
+Three things drove the acceleration:

-- Cost: Self-hosted open-source models cost 80-95% less at scale
+- Cost.
+Self-hosted open-source models run 80-95% cheaper at scale.

-The Big Three: Llama, Mistral, DeepSeek
+The big three: Llama, Mistral, DeepSeek

-Meta's Llama 3.3
+Meta's Llama

-Latest release: Llama 3.3 70B (December 2025)| Strength | Details |
+| Strength | Details |

 |---|---|